NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 If a user no longer needs to access RAVS, you must deactivate their account.

-Select **Change** next to a name on the Manage users home page.
+Select 'Change' next to a name on the Manage users home page.
 On the next screen you'll have the option to deactivate the account.

 Deactivated users will no longer be able to sign in to RAVS at your organisation.

 If you deactivate a user who works at several organisations, they will only be deactivated from your organisation.
-Their access to RAVS at other organisations will not change.

 ## Reactivating users

 From the Manage users home page, you have 2 options for reactivating users.

-To reactivate all users who have not logged in for 90 days, select the **Reactivate users** link that appears before the list of users.
+To reactivate all users who have not logged in for 90 days, select the 'Reactivate users' link that appears before the list of users.

-To reactivate an individual user, first select the Deactivated tab to see a list of all your deactivated users.
-Then select the **Reactivate** link next to the user you want to reactivate.
+To reactivate an individual user, select the 'Reactivate' link next to the user you want to reactivate.